zigbyexample/zigbyexample.github.io/list-directory.md

 # 1 - List Directory

-List all the files and folders present in the current directory or the given path in arguments.
+List all files and directories present in the current directory or the given path.

 [ls.zig](code/ls.zig)